rails/rails/guides/source/active_record_migrations.md

 ### Creating a New Table

-If the migration name is of the form "CreateXXX" and is followed by a list of column names and types then a migration creating the table XXX with the columns listed will be generated.
+When you want to create a new table in your database, you can use a migration with the format "CreateXXX" followed by a list of column names and types.
+This will generate a migration file that sets up the table with the specified columns.

 ```bash
 $ bin/rails generate migration CreateProducts name:string part_number:string